epics-modules/measComp/docs/source/measCompMultiFunctionDoc.rst

 More information can be found in the `USB-TEMP product description. <https://www.mccdaq.com/usb-data-acquisition/USB-TEMP-Series.aspx>`__

+The USB-TEMP and USB-TEMP-AI behave differently from all other Measurement Computing devices.
+On Windows InstaCal is used to select the temperature sensor type (RTD, thermocouple, etc.) and the RTD wiring configuration.
+Those settings are written into non-volatile memory on the device, and cannot be changed with EPICS.
+However, they **can** be changed with EPICS on Linux, so they are exposed in the OPI screen.

 The following is the main medm screen for controlling the USB-TEMP-AI.

 .. figure:: USB-TEMP-AI_module.png